-It’s always nice to provide your guests with knowledge about your ceremony.
+It’s a great gesture to provide your guests with knowledge about your ceremony.
 After all, Aunt Martha might know how you met, but she might not know who all those bridesmaids are.
 And your work friends might know the bridal party, but maybe they aren’t too familiar with the religious traditions you’re implementing into your ceremony.
-The program is the perfect place to let guests know just what’s happening, who’s walking down the aisle, and even tell everyone just how much it means for you to have them there.
-Here’s the latest inside scoop on ceremony programs…..
+A unique ceremony program is the perfect place to let guests know just what’s happening, who’s walking down the aisle, and even tell everyone just how much it means for you to have them there.

 Adrienne Kierans, Owner and Designer at Ipanema Press, also notes that ceremony programs can act like “a snapshot of the day [by including] every detail from who was in the wedding party to what songs were playing” and the program has the unique opportunity that no other paper element does, “It’s the first time a married 3-letter monogram can be used in the design.
 We have been designing these in more petite sizes lately so guests are more inclined to keep them.
 We make them small enough to fit inside a man’s jacket pocket or a woman’s clutch.”

-Your ceremony program is one of so many ways to infuse your personality into your wedding, some examples being by using the artwork from your wedding stationery, or having a custom illustration of your ceremony locale on the program.
+A unique ceremony program is one of many ways to infuse your personality into your wedding, some examples being by using the artwork from your wedding stationery or having a custom illustration of your ceremony locale on the program.
 Really, anything goes, as Fischer described a truly unique option she recently created for a client, “a program designed with imagery from the mother of the bride’s vintage tarot card set and bound with a black leather cord.”